UKCloud: Administration

+The UK government underwrote the activities of the official receiver, which as of early 2024 cost it £17.5 million.
+The administration is expected to finish in the second half of 2024.

 Awards

 In 2016, UKCloud won the Communications Deloitte Technology Fast 500 EMEA Award.
 It has also won the Cloudex 20:20 Award and a UK IT Industry Award in 2013. and are winners of The Sunday Times Hiscox Tech Track 100 2016.

 UKCloud were winners for the Tech Track 100, ranking number 1 in the league table in 2016.

 In 2017, UKCloud were announced as recipients of the Queen’s Awards for Enterprise in Innovation.

 In 2018, UKCloud won the award for G-Cloud Public Sector Provider of the year for the second year consecutively, the company also featured as one of the Future Fifty’s fastest growing technology companies.

 In 2019, UKCloud announced it had been recognised by the Best Companies scheme with a one-star accreditation.
 UKCloud also won the Service Excellence award at Inspire'19.

 Partnerships

 The original public cloud platform was delivered in partnership with QinetiQ, VMware, Cisco, Dell EMC and Ark Data Centres.

-UKCloud has since moved to a multicloud platform, offering cloud environments from a choice of technology partners including Microsoft (Azure), Red Hat (Openstack & OpenShift), Oracle and VMware.
+UKCloud later moved to a multicloud platform, offering cloud environments from a choice of technology partners including Microsoft (Azure), Red Hat (Openstack & OpenShift), Oracle and VMware.

-UKCloud partners with Ark Data Centres to host its public cloud platforms within the UK government's Crown Campus which is also used by Crown Hosting Data Centres.
+UKCloud partnered with Ark Data Centres to host its public cloud platforms within the UK government's Crown Campus, which is also used by Crown Hosting Data Centres.